 In certain situations, after a long marriage, spouses may be entitled to a share of retirement benefits, like pensions, or to collect Social Security based on a former spouse’s work history.

-Our founding partner, Rick Jones, has a regular guest spot on the Danny Bonaduce and Sarah Morning Show, where he answers listener’s family law questions.
-One recent caller is in the middle of a lengthy marriage he doesn’t see going the distance.
-He has concerns about his retirement, his pension, Social Security, and other issues when it comes to divorce.
+One recent caller finds himself in the midst of a lengthy marriage he doesn’t see going the distance.
+He has concerns about his retirement, his pension, Social Security, and other issues that come up in longer marriages that end in divorce.

-“Sure, let me speak to the retirement issue.
-Unfortunately, it’s not a bright line I can just tell you ‘x many years.’
-What happens is when you get married you form what’s called a community.
+Rick: “Sure, let me speak to the retirement issue.
+Unfortunately, it’s not a bright line I can just tell you, ‘X many years.’
+What happens is when you get married, you form what’s called a community.
 Think about it like going into business with your new wife.

 “Ultimately, when you’re creating a pension or retirement, it’s either based on the number of years and the income you were making during that period of time, which is kind of an older school pension.
 Or it’s going to be like a 401k, where you can actually see the dollars go in and accumulate.